Welfare benefits you may get while studying in further education

 Child Benefit

 You get Child Benefit if you are responsible for a child or young person.
 A child is someone who is under 16 years of age.
-A young person is someone who remains in full-time non-advanced education up until the age of 20.
+A young person is someone who remains in full-time non-advanced or further education up until the age of 20.

 Child Benefit weekly rates: